Omsk hemorrhagic fever: Signs and symptoms

 In 1–2 weeks, some people may recover, although others might not.
 They might experience a focal hemorrhage in mucosa of gingival, uterus, and lungs, a papulovesicular rash on the soft palate, cervical lymphadenopathy (it occurs in the neck which that enlarges the lymph glandular tissue), and occasional neurological involvement.
 If the patient still has OHF after 3 weeks, then a second wave of symptoms will occur.
 It also includes signs of encephalitis.
 In most cases if the sickness does not fade away after this period, the patient will die.
 Patients that recover from OHF may experience hearing loss, hair loss, and behavioral or psychological difficulties associated with neurological conditions.

 Cause

-Omsk hemorrhagic fever is caused by Omsk hemorrhagic fever virus (OHFV), a member of the Flavivirus family.
-The virus was discovered by Mikhail Chumakov and his colleagues between 1945 and 1947 in Omsk, Russia.
+Omsk hemorrhagic fever is caused by Omsk hemorrhagic fever virus (OHFV), a member of the Flavivirus genus.
+The name of the species it belongs to is Orthoflavivirus omskense.
+The virus was discovered by Mikhail Chumakov and his colleagues between 1945 and 1947 in Omsk.
 The infection is found in Western Siberia, in places including Omsk Oblast, Novosibirsk Oblast, Kurgan Oblast, Tyumen Oblast.
 The virus survives in water and is transferred to humans via contaminated water or an infected tick.